Nine projects selected for Whakakotahi 2019

-To reduce the rate of diabetic complications in the Tongan population, clients will be offered an integrated wrap around model of care focussed on improving insulin starts for those in need.
+To reduce the rate of diabetic complications in the Tongan population, clients will be offered an integrated wrap around model of care focused on improving insulin starts for those in need.

 This project is supported by PHARMAC Te Pātaka Whaioranga.
 Read more about their project on NZ Doctor here.

 |Local Doctors Otara, Tamaki Health (Otara, South Auckland)||

 Working closely with patients presenting at the Local Doctors Otara practice who have poor control of their diabetes, a new model of care will tailor services to individuals.

 It will include nurse-led clinics, peer coaches and psychology services aimed at improving patients’ diabetes management and improving equity.

 |Victory Square Pharmacy (Nelson)||